-Senior dog foods are specially formulated to meet the needs of aging dogs, usually around 8 years or older.
-If you’ve started looking for new food for your older pup, you may have noticed that there are many options on the market.
+Senior dog foods are specially formulated to meet the needs of aging dogs, usually around eight years or older.
+If you’ve started looking for new food for your older pet, you may have noticed that there are many options on the market.
 Whether you’re looking for the best vet recommended senior dog foods, budget-friendly options, or a splurge-worthy option for your beloved companion, you’ve come to the right place.

 Read on to discover our top recommendations for the best senior dog foods on the market.
 You’ll feel good knowing your dog has their nutritional needs fulfilled while also enjoying their tasty new food!